Near Horizon of 5D Rotating Black Holes from 2D Perspective: Conclusion and Discussion

 The reduction of extremal black holes in higher dimensions to 2D is also the basic argument of Sen's quantum entropy function \cite{S}.
-This reduction produce an AdS$_2$ metric, some scalar fields and a number of gauge fields associated to the angular momenta.
-In \cite{S} Sen showed that the thermodynamics of such solution can be derived from quantum entropy function which is defined by \be d_{hor}(\overrightarrow{q})=\left<\exp[-iq_i\oint~d\theta A_\theta^{i}]\right>_{AdS_2}^{finite}, \ee in the euclidean frame. $\oint~d\theta A_\theta^{i}$ denotes the integral of i-th gauge field along the boundary of AdS$_2$ and $q_i$ is the i-th electric charge.
-For complete discussion one can see \cite{S}.
+This reduction produce an AdS$_2$ metric, some scalar fields and a number of gauge fields associated to the angular momenta in higher dimensions.
+In \cite{S} it was shown that the thermodynamics of such solutions are determined from quantum entropy function which is defined by \be d_{hor}(\overrightarrow{q})=\left<\exp[-iq_i\oint~d\theta A_\theta^{i}]\right>_{AdS_2}^{finite}, \ee in the euclidean frame.
+Where $\oint~d\theta A_\theta^{i}$ denotes the integral of i-th gauge field along the boundary of AdS$_2$ and $q_i$ is the i-th electric charge.
 It is clear that all of the gauge fields play the same role in the thermodynamics of the reduced extremal solution.
-Thus, it is natural to expect that there is one CFT corresponded to the near horizon geometry.
-This was discussed for 5D ERBH in \cite{LSK} by Kerr/CFT approach and in this article by reduction to 2D.
+So, it is natural to expect that there is one CFT which is corresponded to the near horizon geometry of an ERBH.
+This was discussed for 5D ERBH in \cite{LSK} by employing the Kerr/CFT approach and here we confirm the results from 2D point of view.
 It is worth to study the relation between these approaches and Sen's quantum entropy function.

-Although we have not studied higher dimensional extremal black holes we anticipate that after the reduction on angular coordinates, all of the gauge fields play the same role from 2D perspective and there is only one CFT corresponding to the near horizon geometry of extremal black holes.
+Although we have not studied higher dimensional extremal black holes we expect that one can apply this formalism in those case and after the reduction on angular coordinates, all of the gauge fields play the same role from 2D perspective and there is only one CFT corresponding to the near horizon geometry of extremal black holes.

 Recently it was proposed a systematic method for deriving the order of the boundary conditions of the metric for topologically massive gravity \cite{Sk}.
 Another interesting question is the extension of this method to higher dimensions and compare our results with this extension.